Turbulence generation and data assimilation in wall-bounded flows with a latent diffusion model: The -VAE and diffusion transformer implementation details

-The ViT architecture was extended to the video domain by \cite{arnab2021vivit}, as was DiT itself \citep{lu2024vdt, ma2025latte}.
+The ViT architecture was extended to the video domain by \citep{arnab2021vivit}, as was DiT itself \citep{lu2024vdt, ma2025latte}.
 In both cases, the extension to videos requires the patch embedding process described above to be performed in 3D (frame,height,width) instead of 2D.
-In this work, we adapt the DiT architecture to four-dimensional generation by treating sequences of three-dimensional latents as a 4D vector and dividing them into patches of size $1 \times 1\times 1\times 1$.
+In this work, we adapt the DiT architecture to four-dimensional generation by treating sequences of three-dimensional latents as a 4D vector and dividing them into patches .
 These tokens are then fed to the DiT blocks, where the temporal and (latent) spatial dimensions are processed simultaneously, similar to ``Model 1'' in \cite{arnab2021vivit}.
 We also employ sinusoidal embeddings from \cite{vaswani2017attention} to encode position and time information into the tokens.
 Other hyperparameters are listed in Table \ref{tab:dit-hyperparameters}.
+Note that we use a patch size of 1 in every dimension, which is the lowest possible value for this hyperparameter. \cite{Peebles_2023_ICCV} report that decreasing the patch size leads to better performance.
+However, this benefit comes at an increased computational cost, as a smaller patch size leads to longer sequences.
+This effect is compounded by the quadratic scaling of the cost of self-attention with sequence length.
+In our setting, a patch size of 1 is still tractable because the latent space is extremely low-dimensional.
+Specifically, with a patch size of 1, the length of the sequence processed by the transformer is given by $N_\text{seq}=\tilde{d}_{1}\tilde{d}_{2}\tilde{d}_{3}d_t$ where $\tilde{d}_{1},\tilde{d}_{2},\tilde{d}_{3}$ denote the reduced physical dimensions and $d_t=10$ is the number of time snapshots generated by the model.
+Hence, for $d_\mathsf{z}=4,8,16$, which have $\tilde{d}_1=1$, $\tilde{d}_2=2$ and $\tilde{d}_3=2$, we have $N_\text{seq}=40$.
+For $d_\mathsf{z}=64,96$, which have $\tilde{d}_1=2$, $\tilde{d}_2=2$ and $\tilde{d}_3=4$, the sequence length is $N_\text{seq}=320$.